 But things aren’t always that simple.
-To make sure that you are not trapped into the end of a trend, look at price action as well.
+To make sure that you are not trapped at the end of a trend, examine the price action too.

 #2: Degree of Slope

-A flat moving average hints at a sideways market.
+- A flat MA hints at a sideways market.

-A steep line results from movement on one side of the moving average.
-It indicates market strength and at times, price exhaustion.
+- A steep line results from persistent action on one side of the MA.
+It indicates market strength and, at times, price exhaustion.

-In a healthy bull trend, price stays a fair distance above the moving average.
+- In a healthy bull trend, the price stays a fair distance above the moving average.
 (Stays below in bear trends.)

-In an overextended trend, you find exceptional distance between price and the average.
+- In an overextended trend, you find a striking distance between price and the MA.